Web Crawling Webinar for Tech Teams

 Method #3: Scrape Archived or Cached Pages

-Although Google has stopped offering cached pages, you can still access snapshot versions of websites via Wayback Machines, such as the Internet Archive.
+Although Google Cache has stopped offering cache services, you can still access snapshot versions of websites via Wayback Machines, such as the Internet Archive.
 This website contains snapshots of various pages on different days and times.

 Selecting any of those snapshots brings up a previously accessed page that doesn't open directly through the Incapsula Imperva content delivery network (CDN).